On every game show, the host always seems to ask the contestant this question: ‘If you win, what are you going to do with the money?’

 Panning takes some practice, and even experienced photographers will only get a handful of good shots from several attempts.
 But, the technique is a great way to show motion in a still image (and, well, it’s fun to do).

 6. Genre-Specific Techniques

-By now, you’ve probably realized there are one or two things you like photographing more than others—maybe kids, landscapes, or food.
+By now, you’ve probably realised there are one or two things you like photographing more than others—maybe kids, landscapes, or food.
 But each genre has it’s own set of tips and tricks that help get the best shots of those subjects.

 Once you’ve mastered manual modes, taking a look at the specifics of the images you shoot most is a good next step.